“Her prediction… was correct?”

 I took off my mask along with everyone else and gazed at a flower that was blooming on the ground.
 It was large, beautiful and gave off a soothing sweet scent.

 Pippa continued, “Tammy discovered interference on the scanner after putting the locater together.
 The stone’s location was not revealed and it was suggested that a high abundance of sage was the cause of this.
 Since the stone didn’t show up anywhere else, Tammy predicted it would be in an area protected by sage.”

 “So all of this is being protected by an abundance of sage?” asked Lux.

-“Yep it is” Pippa smiled as she pointed to a dense flowing pillar of light-greenish substance in the center of the protected area.
-The sage flow dispersed at the top, creating a protective coating in this area.
+“Yep,” Pippa smiled as she pointed to a dense flowing pillar of light-greenish substance in the center of the protected area.
+The sage flow dispersed at the top, creating a protective coating that covered the top of the White Mountain.
 “The stone should be somewhere within this protected area.”

 “Hmmm…” Breccan suddenly had a devious smile upon his face.
 “I know, why don’t we make a game of this?”

 Everyone turned to him for a better explanation.

 “Whichever group finds and reaches the stone first, gets to keep it.
 The group of the first person to touch it wins.”